 Fawkner Park is one of Melbourne’s most popular parks with recent research indicating approximately 9,000 people enjoy the park on a daily basis.
 To ensure the park’s ongoing sustainability and health, we are proposing a number of improvements at the Pasley Street North entrance to the park.

 The Pasley Street North Entrance Improvements include addressing the drainage issues plaguing this area, improving the growing conditions for trees, landscape health, and improving pedestrian and cyclist safety.
 To enable this to happen, the well-used basketball court at the Pasley Street North entrance needs to be relocated as the court is contributing to the drainage issues in the area.
-This will be replaced with a swale and landscape improvements to facilitate better drainage and pedestrian/cyclist circulation.
+This will be replaced with a very gentle swale and landscape improvements to facilitate better drainage and pedestrian/cyclist circulation.
 The basketball court will be relocated further into the park and beside the picnic area and playground area.
 This will ensure that it will remain accessible to its current users while improving its integration with the play and picnic area.

 The proposed improvement works have been designed to address the long-standing issues at the Pasley Street North entrance and ensure a healthy, sustainable future for Fawkner Park with improved amenity.